Early Life and Education

-David Peñaloza Alanís, born in Mexico City in 1974, is the son of David Peñaloza Sandoval, the founder of Grupo Tribasa, a construction and infrastructure company.
-He studied Accounting at Universidad Anáhuac and pursued a postgraduate degree in Business Administration from Harvard University.
+David Peñaloza Alanís was born in Mexico City in 1974.
+He is the son of David Peñaloza Sandoval, the founder of Grupo Tribasa, which later became Pinfra.
+Peñaloza Alanís received a degree in accounting from Universidad Anáhuac and a postgraduate degree in business administration from Harvard University.

 Rise to Success